2. SIGNIFICANT ACCOUNTING POLICIES AND NOTES TO ACCOUNTS

 2.1 BASIS OF PREPARATION

-These Audited financial information is presented in Indian Rupees (INR) and all values are rounded to the nearest lakh, except when otherwise indicated.
+The Standalone Audited financial statements is presented in Indian Rupees (INR) and all values are rounded to the nearest lakh, except when otherwise indicated.

 2.2 PRESENTATION OF FINANCIAL STATEMENT

-These Audited Financial information of the Company are presented as per schedule III (Division II) of the Companies Act, 2013, as notified by the Ministry of Corporate Affairs (MCA).
+The Standalone Audited financial statements of the Company are presented as per schedule III (Division II) of the Companies Act, 2013, as notified by the Ministry of Corporate Affairs (MCA).
 Financial assets and financial liabilities are generally reported on a gross basis except when, there is an unconditional legally enforceable right to offset the recognised amounts without being contingent on a future event and the parties intend to settle on a net basis.

 2.3 SIGNIFICANT ACCOUNTING POLICIES